itseez3d/metaperson/docs/business-integration/web_integration.md

 }
 ```

 MetaPerson Creator sends the `metaperson_creator_loaded` event when it is loaded and ready to use.
-After that you need to authenticate your account in MetaPerson Creator by sending the `authenticate` message with your credentials.
+After that, you need to authenticate your account in MetaPerson Creator by sending the `authenticate` message with your credentials.

 It's important to ensure that you've correctly added your developer credentials to MetaPerson Creator to ensure that you have access to all of the creator's features, including the Export button.
 If you've incorrectly added your credentials, or if your account doesn't have a Pro plan or higher, the Export button may be inactive.